MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 - To run all exports, select **Run all** in the command bar.
 Only exports that have an active schedule are run.
 To run an export that is not active, run a single export.
 - To run a single export, select it in the list and select **Run** in the command bar.

+# Troubleshooting
+## Problem
+Within an instance of business accounts your exports fail with the error message
+- "The following segment is not eligible for this export destination: '{name of segment}'.
+Please choose only segments of type ContactProfile and try again."
+## Resolution
+This error happens because Customer insights for business accounts was updated to support contact segments in addition to account segments.
+Due to that change exports needing contact details only work with segments based on contacts.
+1. To fix this particular export, you fist need a segment based on contacts which matches your previously used segment.
+1. Once that contact segment is calculated, edit the respective export and pick that segment from the list of eligible segments.
+1. To confirm these changes click the save button.
+If you want to test this export right away, choose "save & run" button.

 [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]